 Bayern host Schalke at the Allianz Arena to kick-off the Bundesliga season just 26 days after lifting the Champions League trophy in Lisbon to complete the treble.

-They stand to play 57 games in a condensed 2020/21 fixture list, due to the knock-on effects of the coronavirus pandemic, but on Friday, Bayern will be able to play in front of a small number of fans for the first time since March.
+They stand to play 57 games in a 2020/21 fixture list condensed by the knock-on effects of the coronavirus pandemic, but at least on Friday, Bayern will be able to play in front of a small number of fans for the first time since March.

 However, they have already lost three of the Champions League-winning squad.

 Ivan Perisic, Philippe Coutinho and Alvaro Odriozola have returned to Inter Milan, Barcelona and Real Madrid respectively after their loan deals expired.

 "We have to make up for it," head coach Hansi Flick admitted with Bayern facing Sevilla in the UEFA Super Cup and Borussia Dortmund for the German Super Cup in the coming fortnight.

 Bayern want to sign a new winger with Chelsea's Callum Hudson-Odoi again on their radar.
 They also want a defender.

 - 'They destroy them' -

 Flick's star-studded squad finished last season on an all-conquering 21-game winning run, including the 8-2 thrashing of Spanish giants Barcelona in the Champions League's quarter-finals.

 "The current team of Hansi Flick is perhaps the best Bayern team ever," Hans-Joachim Watzke, chief executive of arch rivals Borussia Dortmund, declared last month.